Six Norway oil and gas fields shut as strike escalates

 Norway regularly pumps just over 4 million barrels of oil equivalent per day, half in the form of crude and other liquids and half from natural gas, making it a major global energy supplier.

-Equinor EQNR.OL said it had closed four of its fields, while the Lederne trade union said two fields operated by Neptune Energy and Wintershall Dea were also shut.
+An Equinor EQNR.OL spokesman said the company had closed four of its fields, while Neptune said in a statement its Gjoea field and Wintershall Dea's [WINT.UL] Vega were also shut.

+Wintershall Dea, which operates the Vega field via the Gjoea field’s platform, was not immediately available for comment.

 Output from Johan Sverdrup, the North Sea’s largest producing oilfield, was unaffected by the strike, Equinor said.